easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_ANALYSIS_WITH_MARKETPLACE.md

 ### 4. Market Positioning
 ```
-BEFORE: "Q-IDE is like VS Code but with AI"
+BEFORE: "Top Dog is like VS Code but with AI"
-AFTER:  "Q-IDE is the only IDE for:
+AFTER:  "Top Dog is the only IDE for:
          - Game developers (all 4 engines)
          - AI-first developers (53 models)
          - Teams who want unified tooling"